Hank Steinbrenner: Controversial statements

 Steinbrenner voiced his displeasure with the term Red Sox Nation in a 2008 interview:

 In response, Red Sox principal owner John W. Henry inducted him into Red Sox Nation, complete with a membership card giving him access to an array of options, including the group newsletter, bumper stickers, pins, Green Monster seats, and a hat personally autographed by David Ortiz.

 Concerning the Yankees' spring training feud with the Tampa Bay Rays in 2008, Steinbrenner stated, "I don't want these teams in general to forget who subsidizes a lot of them, and it's the Yankees, the Red Sox, Dodgers, Mets ...
 I would prefer if teams want to target the Yankees that they at least start giving some of that revenue sharing and luxury tax money back.
 From an owner's point of view, that's my point."

 Regarding former Yankees manager Joe Torre, Steinbrenner said that his father did not get enough respect for hiring Torre in 1995, and that Joe Girardi has "... a little more fire in his belly" compared to Torre when it comes to managing.
 Steinbrenner went on to say that he would "support everything [Girardi] does" and "[Girardi] was the manager I wanted, and that's not anything towards Joe Torre.
 That's the manager we wanted at the time.
 Times change."

 In September 2008, after the Yankees were eliminated from playoff contention for the first time since 1993, Steinbrenner penned an article in Sporting News criticizing Major League Baseball's divisional format.

 Personal life

 Steinbrenner and his wife divorced in 2004.
 They had four children.
 His son, George Michael Steinbrenner IV, owns the IndyCar team Steinbrenner Racing, which fields a full-time entry in the IndyCar Series in partnership with Harding Racing under the banner of Harding Steinbrenner Racing.

-Steinbrenner died on April 14, 2020, twelve days after his 63rd birthday, of complications related to a longstanding, unspecified liver issue.
+Steinbrenner died on April 14, 2020, twelve days after his 63rd birthday, after a lengthy illness.